parhamsoltani/LAN_ZYNQ/README.md

 - IPv4 and IPv6 support

 ## Main Components
 The core of the project is the `main.c` file in the SDK section.
-Key UDP-related functions include:
+Some key UDP-related functions include:

 ```c
 void UDPServer_init(void);